Canh khoai mỡ – Canh khoai tím • Vietnamese purple yam soup

 Directions

-• Cut the green onion to separate the green and white parts.
-Chop both parts and keep separately.
+• Cut green onion to separate the green and white parts.
+Chop both parts and store separately.

 • If using whole yam: peel, then mince, grate, or cut into chunks then pulse with a food processor (you want small pieces rather than a paste for better texture).